nicobako/when-exactly/docs/tutorial/moment.md

-# Core Concepts

-Since _When-Exactly_ allows developers to interact with dates and times in a very unique way, it is worth while becoming familiar with some of the lower-level building blocks.

-## Moment
+# Moment

 The `Moment` represents, as the name suggests, _a moment in time_.
-This is analogous to Python's [datetime.datetime](https://docs.python.org/3/library/datetime.html#datetime.datetime) class.
+It is analogous to Python's [datetime.datetime](https://docs.python.org/3/library/datetime.html#datetime.datetime) class.

+The `Moment` is a simple class that it is used prevalently throughought _When-Exactly_.

+## Creating a Moment

 ```python
 >>> import when_exactly as we